manifoldxyz/manifold-templates/squarespace/marketplace_page/simple/README.md

 <img src="./images/screenshot.png" width="500" />

-This is a simple example of a Marketplace Listing Page.cococc
+This is a simple example of a Marketplace Listing Page

 ## How does it work?
 In this example, we are adding a [Connect Widget](https://docs.manifold.xyz/v/manifold-for-developers/resources/widgets/connect-widget) and a [Marketplace Widget](https://docs.manifold.xyz/v/manifold-for-developers/resources/widgets/marketplace-widgets) which will display a marketplace listing.